-On September 19, 2017, the City Council passed the final draft of the proposed residential development standards.
+On November 1, 2017 the adopted changes of the residential development standards, that were approved by the City Council on September 19, 2017, took effect.
 [Note: The Planning Commission completed its review and transmitted its findings to City Council on June 5, 2017]

 The Planning Commission is in the process of reviewing the Residential Development Standards, using a policy based review approach described here.
 Using this approach, the City has developed the following anticipated schedule for review of the Residential Development Standards by individual topics.

 October 26, 2016 (Special Meeting) – Community Kickoff Meeting at MICEC (see below)

 November 2, 2016 – Initial review of the standards related to Building Design

 November 16, 2016 – Initial review of the standards related to single family Site Design and Subdivision